Yuvrajscheema/mech_325_report/main.typ

 Now we calculate the wrap angles to be: \
 $phi_(D) = pi - arcsin frac(P D - p d, 2C D) = 2.364 "rad" quad "and" quad phi_(D)
 = pi + arcsin frac(P D - p d, 2C D) = 3.92 "rad"$

 == Shaft 1 Force Calculations

 As stated earlier, the torque on shaft 1 is 14.7 N*mm.
 The first stage of the force calculations was determining the direction in which the belt tension acts.
-In the CAD below, the endview of the gear reducer has been shown, with the diagonal lines representing belts going between pulleys.
+In the CAD below, the endview of the speed reducer has been shown, with the diagonal lines representing belts going between pulleys.
 As can be seen, the belts act at a 19.79 degree angle.

 #figure(
   image("CFImages/shaft1Pulleys.jpg", width: 70%),